Profiling Gas Consumption in Solidity Smart Contracts

 \textit{Threats to external validity} concern the generalization of the findings.
 The set of identified cost smells is surely incomplete.
 Further research is needed to more-in-depth explore broader sets of Solidity coding practices that can negatively influence gas consumption.
 Indeed, our work jointly attempts to (i) tackle the problem of cost smells in Solidity source code, and (ii) conceive approaches to help developers more easily identifying them during smart contract development.
-With regards to RQ$_2$, our study has been carried out on a data collection comprising 2,186 real-word solidity smart contracts for which Etherscan provides the source code.
+With regards to RQ$_2$, our study has been carried out on a data collection comprising 2,186 real-world Solidity smart contracts for which Etherscan provides the source code.
 The smart contracts in our dataset may be not representative of all smart contracts deployed on the blockchain, and some of the findings may depend on the specific data we used.
-For partially alleviating this threat, we selected a statistically significant sample of the 47,037 smart contracts encompassed by the original Etherscan dataset.
+For partially alleviating this threat, we collected a dataset that is (i) a statistically significant sample of the smart contracts for which Etherscan provides the source code, and (ii) sufficiently large to be representative of the smart contracts actually deployed on Ethereum.
 However, while this study is only observational, in the future we plan to carry out experiments at a larger scale to verify the generalizability of the obtained results.
 The Ethereum platform and Solidity are constantly evolving at a fast pace~\cite{DBLP:conf/wcre/WohrerZ18} and future optimizations might be applied in opcodes and/or in the compilation process of Solidity smart contracts.
 Clearly, the latter could have effects on the relationships exhibited by some of the metrics in our suite and the gas consumption.
 Furthermore, as our research is not exhaustive, in the future, additional metrics better outlining the code quality of smart contracts (from the gas consumption perspective) may be identified.